-The Kankakee Fire Department presently consists of approximately 50 firefighters and officers who respond out of four fire stations working 24 hours a day, 7 days per week, with four pieces of front line apparatus - three engines & one ladder truck plus two Advanced Life Support (ALS) ambulances and a Shift Commander.
+The Kankakee Fire Department, an ISO Class 1 designated organization, presently consists of approximately 51 firefighters and officers who respond out of four fire stations working 24 hours a day, 7 days per week, with four pieces of front line apparatus - three engines & one ladder truck plus two Advanced Life Support (ALS) ambulances and a Shift Commander.
 The Fire Department is responsible for fire protection, advance life support emergency ambulance service, hazardous materials response and tactical rescue within the City of Kankakee plus our auto aid and mutual aid response’s.
 We also handle water emergencies on the river along with a wide variety of other emergency and non-emergency responses.

 personnel work 24 hours on and 48 hours off with 5 personnel working a 40-hour work week.
 There is a Chief, a

 Deputy Chief, 5 Captains, 9 Lieutenants and presently we have 31